Is external creative a good idea? How to Hit the Creative Jackpot!

 PRESENTER LAURA: There is way more beyond the simple steps in project managing creatives or fitting into a project as a creative supplier.
 This is where the real art of creative direction comes in.
 It’s at this point you can expect to go from being delighted by creatives, to making a serious return on your investment by getting the best out of the creatives you are commissioning.
 For me these actions fit into these 3 groupings:

-Removing Yourself From the Stress
+Removing Yourself From The Stress

 Cutting yourself out of the mix in the creative process can have a tremendous impact.
 As the stressed-out pro investing in a creative director to wrangle your creative team is probably a good idea.
 Their time is worth less than your time spent on leading the business as a whole.
 Doing this means you cut yourself out as the decision bottleneck.
 In many cases you will not identify as the most creative person, so fully delegating this gives those who are hired creative the onus and responsibility of true ownership to deliver better results.

-Facilitation of Collaboration
+Facilitation Of Collaboration

 This takes time if you’re doing this yourself but giving creatives the opportunity to collaborate and engage with each other is really powerful.
 It’s not about flinging them together in an off the cuff zoom.
 You need to facilitate teamwork, and communication and make space for them to begin riffing together for you.